 COMING SOON: Six West at South Boston's Cambria Hotel

 South Boston is about to get its first hotel, the Cambria Hotel, located right by the MBTA Red Line's Broadway Station.
-And with that will be the opening of Six West, the hotel's rooftop bar.
+And with that will be the opening of Six West, the hotel's rooftop bar, which is rumored to be run by the same owners as the South End's Wink & Nod.
 Not much has been released yet for specifics, so be on the lookout for more details.

 Over the Charles at the DoubleTree Suites by Hilton Hotel Boston – Cambridge